Just like the children and young people we look after, foster carers in Warwickshire come from all parts of the community.

 Will I meet the child’s parents or other family members?

-Most children benefit from contact with their parents or other family members.
+Most children benefit from family time with their parents or other family members.
 The frequency and arrangements for supervision of this will vary.
-Contact can also take place by phone or letter.
+Family time can also take place by phone or letter.

 What qualities do I need to be a foster carer?

-Foster carers have particular skills and abilities which help them provide and maintain a good standard of care to the children they look after.
+Foster carers have particular skills and abilities which help them give and maintain a good standard of care to the children they look after.

 You will need to be able to:

 - build a child’s sense of worth and identity